The Satoshi Overhang: Why the Bear Case is Bounded

 \subsubsection{4.3 The adversarial dead-man's switch}

 }

-One preference set not yet discussed is adversarial.
-A maximalist holder might interpret subsequent developments in bitcoin, particularly centralization of mining and custody, regulatory capture through KYC frameworks, or dilution of the original supply discipline through forks or protocol changes, as violations of the project's founding commitments.
-A programmed response, in the form of a dead-man's switch that liquidates or dumps the Patoshi position conditional on specified events, is cryptographically feasible and has been discussed informally in the cypherpunk community.
+One motivation we have not yet covered is adversarial.
+A maximalist holder might read later developments, the centralization of mining and custody, regulatory capture through KYC rules, or dilution of supply discipline through forks, as betrayals of the project, and arm a dead-man's switch that sells or dumps the position if specified events occur.
+This is cryptographically feasible and has been discussed informally among cypherpunks.